 Do the people who like your page fall into those ideal categories?

-If you’re ideal clients are 25-40 year old female athletes in a small blue collar town who can afford to get weekly massages, have a gym membership, and are super health conscious, then having random people you know from all walks of life and all around the country who have all kinds of good or bad habits, is NOT going to help you or your page.
+If you’re ideal clients are 25-40 year old female athletes in a small blue collar town who can afford to get weekly massages, then having random people you know personally from all walks of life and all around the country is NOT going to help you or your page.

 You may think, “well once I get a good following, then I can focus on my ideal client.”
-But no, from the get-go you need to crack down on who you want to like and follow your page.
-The more they fit into your ideal demographics, the better engagement you will get, and the better the social media algorithms will work.
-If most of your fans don’t fit that ideal demographic and psychographic, you’re wasting your time.
-Social media has some funky algorithms, but they’re extremely effective, IF you know how to work with them.
+But no, from the get-go you need to crack down on who you want to like your page.
+The more they fit into your ideal demographics, the better engagement you will get, and the better Facebook’s algorithms will work.
+If most of your fans don’t fit that ideal demographic, you’re wasting your time.
+Facebook has some funky algorithms, but they’re extremely effective, IF you know how to work with them.

 Why?
 Because they want you to pay for ads.
 It’s how they make their money.
-As a private user, it shields you from being bombarded with junk from business pages – somewhat.
+As a private user, it shields you from being bombarded with junk from business pages.
 Frustrating for business owners?
 Beyond belief!
 But, don’t worry.
-There’s ways to work with these algorithms to get the most out of your page without paying anything.
+There’s ways to work with Facebook’s algorithms to get the most out of your page without paying anything.
 And if you decide to do paid ads down the road, they’ll be much more effective.

 If only a small percentage of your audience is even seeing your post, that means only a small percentage of that is engaging with your content.
 The more someone engages with your content (likes, shares, comments, etc.), the more your content will show up on their news feed, and therefore the more likely they are to come in for an appointment and become a regular client.
 So you have to make sure they’re engaging!
 And how do you do that?
 You ensure that they WANT to engage with your content.
 It MUST be relevant to them.
 There are a few reasons people engage in content, particularly sharing content (which ranks much higher in Facebook’s algorithms in valuable engagement).